SailNav. Search

 Fuel and Engine

 This section is your control center for fuel management.
-Its goal is to provide an estimate of consumption and remaining fuel level, especially useful for boats that do not have a physical level gauge, and as a verification system for those that do.
+Its goal is to offer an estimate of consumption and remaining fuel level, especially useful for vessels that lack a physical gauge, and as a verification system for those that do.

-Through very simple questions about refueling and internal algorithms that combine your engine's data (configured in Settings) and the actual usage you record with the Engine ON/OFF button, SailNav can predict your range and help you decide if you need to refuel before reaching your destination.
+Through simple questions about refueling and internal algorithms that combine your engine data (configured in Settings) and the real usage you record with the Engine ON/OFF button, SailNav can predict your range and help you decide if you need to refuel before reaching your destination.

 Fuel management screen.